Diablo 2: Resurrected devs reveal biggest challenges of pulling off remaster - Dexerto

 BlizzConline was a treasure trove of new content for Diablo fans.
-We spoke to two of Diablo II: Resurrection’s art devs on the game’s remastering.
+We spoke to two of Diablo II: Resurrected’s art devs on the game’s remastering.

 BlizzConline 2021 certainly has made some waves among the Blizzard fanbase.
 World of Warcraft fans have been gifted a new Shadowlands expansion and Overwatch fans were given more of a glimpse into the title’s highly anticipated sequel.